Updated: Mar 18

-Useful instructions: Press into the front of the foot to activate the plantar flexor and squeeze the inner ankle inwards to rotate thigh and hips outwards, lift the outer arch of your front foot as you are doing this.
+Useful instructions: Press into the front of the foot to activate the plantar flexor and squeeze the inner ankle inwards to rotate thigh and hips outwards; lift the outer arch of your front foot as you are doing this.
 The inner edge of your inner heel presses down.
-Lift outer arch of the foot to keep arches active.
+Lift the outer arch of the foot to keep the arches active.

-Lift the inner arch by pressing the outer edge of the heel down and push the heel slightly backwards and the front of the foot inwards.
+Lift the inner arch by pressing the heel's outer edge down and push the heel slightly backwards and the front of the foot inwards.

-You can slightly bend the front knee as you do the above action to ensure better rotation of the thigh and not overextending the front leg and thereby locking the knee.
+You can slightly bend the front knee as you do the above action to ensure better rotation of the thigh and not overextend the front leg, thereby locking the knee.
 The above-mentioned ankle action pretty much aligns your knees and make the pose safe to practice.

-What can help for many, but as all instructions explained above, please note that they may need slight modifications for different practitioners.
-Turning the big toe of the front foot slightly, inwards helps when you squeeze inner heel inwards to rotate better the hip and thigh.
+This can help many, but as all instructions explained above, please note that they may need slight modifications for different practitioners.
+Turning the big toe of the front foot slightly inwards helps when you squeeze the inner heel inwards to rotate better the hip and thigh.
 Slightly push the front hip to the foot.

-The back hip is assisted by squeezing the front foot inwards and the inner heel of the back foot outwards.
+The back hip is assisted by squeezing the front foot inwards and the back foot's inner heel outwards.

 Shoulders, Elbows and Wrists:

-Come to my next workshop “yoga lab” to learn about further actions and practice all this with the help of chairs, walls and other props.
+Come to my next workshop, “yoga lab”, to learn about further actions and practice all this with chairs, walls and other props.
 Learn what your armpits do to help activate Mulabandha.
 Learn what groups of muscles will be stretched relative to their normal length and which muscle groups must be active.
 Learn about some simpler alternative ways to perform this asana and learn how to use gravity.
 Learn about Partnering or how to assist somebody in this pose.